Syed5535/Power-BI-Institute-Dashboard/README.md

-# Power-BI-Institute-Dashboard
-An interactive Power BI dashboard for analyzing student data at an educational institute.

 # 📊 Power BI Dashboard for ABC Institute

 > A comprehensive and interactive report built in Power BI to analyze student enrollment and financial performance for an educational institute.